ProxyKit/ProxyKit/README.md

 [![NuGet][nuget badge]][nuget package]
 [![Feedz][feedz badge]][feedz package]

-:information: **`master` branch is now focused on the next version, 3.
+ℹ️ **`master` branch is now focused on the next version, 3.
 To view docs related to the current supported release, go to `releases/2.x` [branch](https://github.com/proxykit/ProxyKit/tree/releases/2.x).
 Pull requests for the current release should target that branch.**

 A toolkit to create code-first **HTTP Reverse Proxies** hosted in ASP.NET Core as middleware.
 This